-To understand and reflect the impact of COVID-19 on both communities of place and communities of interest across Perth and Kinross, the CPP Board established a short life working group to identify emerging equality issues.
-These issues were confirmed as:
+To understand and reflect the impact of COVID-19 on both communities of place and communities of interest across Perth and Kinross, the CPP Board established a short-life working group to identify emerging equality issues in July 2020, with recommendations to the CPP Board in October 2020.
+These priorities were confirmed as:

-- Poverty, including food poverty and fuel poverty
+- Poverty, including child poverty, food poverty and fuel poverty

-- Mental and physical wellbeing
+- Mental and Physical Wellbeing

 - Employability

 - Digital Participation

-- Education and Learning
+- Skills, Learning and Development

-These issues will be the focus of a new Local Outcome Improvement Plan (LOIP) to be approved by the CPP Board in spring 2021.
+These priorities will be the focus of a new Local Outcomes Improvement Plan (LOIP) to be considered and approved by the CPP Board in summer 2021.
 The LOIP will set out the key actions the CPP will need to take to address these issues over a 3 year timeframe.
 The priorities and actions articulated in the LOIP will align with the Perth and Kinross Offer, complementing the priorities and actions identified as a result of our consultation with communities, businesses and other key stakeholders.

-A Placed-based Approach
+A Place-Based Approach